 THEN, CLEAN OUT YOUR KITCHEN

 The more junk that’s in your kitchen, the harder it will be to reach your goal weight.
 Our advice: Accelerate your weight loss by removing the temptation the word world’s worst health offenders from your kitchen.
 Because a full-on kitchen makeover can be overwhelming, start the process by tossing out the foods below.

-Jelly & Jam
+Throw Out Jelly & Jam